-To ensure that disabled people have full access to our services and offers, the Tourist Service Center has been redesigned as a barrier-free area a few years ago.
+To ensure that disabled people have full access to our services and offers, the Tourist Service Center was redesigned to be a barrier-free area a few years ago.

-The shopping area is at the level of the City Hall platform and can be reached by lift from the new bus stop at Rheinstrasse.
+The shopping area is at the same level as the City Hall platform and can be reached by lift from the new bus stop at Rheinstrasse.

 The Tourist Service Center offers an attractive range of souvenirs and provides competent tourist advice.
-Visitors can pick up brochures on sights, excursions and events in Mainz and its hinterland, buy tickets for cultural events, book rooms and guided tours or avail of one of our attractive city break packages.
+Visitors can pick up brochures on sights, excursions, and events in Mainz and its hinterland, buy tickets for cultural events, book rooms and guided tours or make the most of one of our attractive city break packages.

 To make it easy for visually impaired people to move through Mainz, the city has designed and implemented a guidance system with: